Blog Banner SVG

 Class 20 excludes these common items:

-• Building and construction materials: Pipes, bricks, cement, tiles, flooring materials, and panels (covered under Class 19)
+• Building and construction materials (Class 19): Pipes, bricks, cement, tiles, flooring materials, wall panels, and other non-metal construction materials.

 How to Register a Trademark Under Class 20?